DraeRamsey/restaurant-assignment/README.md

   The goal here was to create a basic three page restaurant site with tabbed browsing.
 Dynamically render all of the sites content using vanilla JavaScript, and separate the functions/page loads into modules.

-  Coming from a React background I'd say going back to DOM manipulation with pure vanilla JavaScript was challenging... and slow.
+  Coming from a React background I'd say going back to DOM manipulation with pure vanilla JavaScript was... slow.
 If I ever have a similar project in the future, I'd say using a SPA framework is the way to go, but it's fun going vanilla nonetheless.

  #### Keywords
  **Sass, HTML, CSS, Webpack, Vanilla JavaScript, Responsive, separation of concerns, DOM Manipulation**